flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 In this case that would just be the DemoLocalizations class.

 <a name="specifying-supportedlocales"></a>
-## Specifying the app's supportedLocales parameter
+## Specifying the app's supported&shy;Locales parameter

 Although Flutter's Material Components library includes support for about 16 languages, only English language translations are available by default.